 This chemical is found in toothpaste, antibacterial soap, deodorant, and shaving products.
 It is an endocrine disruptor, has high levels of environmental toxicity by way of bioaccumulation, and creates triclosan-resistant bacteria.
 Pregnant women, and the children they are carrying, are the most susceptible to the harmful effects of triclosan.

 For more information about the products in your bathroom visit www.ewg.org, a nonprofit dedicated to educating consumers.
-They have developed an app called “Skin Deep”, and is a great tool to learn more about personal care products.
+They have developed an app called “Skin Deep” and is a great tool to learn more about personal care products.
 You can simply scan the barcode or look them up by name to see where they are rated on the scale of toxicity.
-It itemizes each ingredient and their level of toxicity.
+It itemizes each ingredient and its level of toxicity.

 If health concerns don't convince you to take a closer look at the products in your bathroom, there are also some ethical problems with many cosmetics.
-Most items are unfairly tested on rabbits, mice and chimps before deeming them safe for human use.
+Most items are unfairly tested on rabbits, mice, and chimps before deeming them safe for human use.
 Mascara is put in droplets into the eyes of rabbits to see what kind of negative effects occur.
 If the rabbit does not become blind or develop a serious infection, it is put on the shelves at your local cosmetic store.

-To counteract our exposure to the toxic chemicals that have been made so readily available in our day to day lives we must combat their effects by detoxifying our bodies.
-Use body care items that are rich in antioxidants like coffee sugar scrubs or pomegranate face wash to help your skin build its own natural defense system.
+To counteract our exposure to the toxic chemicals that have been made so readily available in our day-to-day lives we must combat their effects by detoxifying our bodies.
+Use body care items that are rich in antioxidants like coffee sugar scrubs or pomegranate face wash to help your skin build its natural defense system.
 Implement substances like fulvic acid compounds into your pill supplementation regime to keep nutrients going in and the toxins going out.
 What we put on our skin is served directly to our brain with little filtration.
 Take control over what you are putting on your skin, and keeping in your cabinets to protect yourself and your long-term health.